peterbmarks/btw-importer/readme.md

 6. Done!
 Your Blogger content is now in WordPress

 ## 🧾 Changelog

+### 1.1.1
+- Add Updater, so you won't miss an update
+- Fix embed content or iframe not imported

 ### 1.1.0 - 2025-07-10
 - Fix Pages imported as Posts.
 Should now correctly import pages as WordPress Pages